Cryxto/Cryxto/README.md

 My name is Yohanes Bagas Ari Widatama.
 I am an Informatics Engineering Graduate from <a href = "https://www.esaunggul.ac.id/">Esa Unggul University</a>.
 The field that i am interested is **Backend Development** anb **Microservices** .
 But i am also eager to learn how to make good website interface.
 </br>
 - 🔭 I’m distinct graduate of <a href = "https://www.esaunggul.ac.id/](https://www.linkedin.com/company/bangkit-academy/mycompany/">Bangkit Academy 2023 Batch 1</a>.
-- 🌱 I’m currently looking experience and junior engineer role.
+- 🌱 I’m currently looking for experience and junior engineer role.
 - 📫 You can e-mail me on : yohanes.bagas.a.w@gmail.com
 ### Daily Driver
 [![WSL2](https://img.shields.io/badge/WSL2-FCC624?style=for-the-badge&logo=linux&logoColor=black)]()